joeyshi12/lc-exploding-spring-man/Thunderstore/README.md

 # Spring Man Kamikaze

-Spring men explode when hitting the player.
+Spring men explode when hitting or getting hit by the player.